lukis101/VRCUnityStuffs/Scripts/Editor/README.md

 ## Mesh asset saver
 Right click `Mesh Filter` or `Skinned Mesh Renderer` component to save its mesh as an asset.
 Useful for saving runtime(script)-generated meshes.
 One of the options allows to **overwrite the mesh bounds** with the ones specified in `Skinned Mesh Renderer` component.
+Can also manually copy and paste (Skinned)MeshRenderer bounds.

 ## Mesh bounds inspector
 Makes `Mesh Filter` components show bounding box like `Skinned Mesh Renderer`s do